hopsenn/.github/profile/README.md

 <h3 align="center"><strong>Connecting people worldwide</strong></h4>

 <p align="center">
-    <br>Big Software Foundation is a software development company dedicated to
+    <br>Hopsenn is a software development company dedicated to
     <br>building innovative solutions that empower businesses and communities worldwide.
     <br>
     <p align="center"><a href="https://bsfw.org">About us</a> | <a href="https://github.com/orgs/bsfworg/repositories">Our projects</a><p>